Queen Esther--- the heroine of all heroines

 Traditions vary though, depending upon where in the Jewish world you are.

-This is an amazing video that will give you the chills just watching it.
-It's like a living story from the Bible come true before your eyes.
+This amazing video will give you the chills, it's like a living story from the Bible come true before your eyes.

 In case you ever go to Iran, here is the TripAdvisor review of the grave.